Hip and glute pain that

 A typical treatment timeline.

 Every case is different.
-This is a general framework — your treatment plan will be tailored to what we find in your assessment.
+Your plan is tailored to what we find in your assessment.

 Your hip pain